rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

     // Start clearing out the channel HTLCs so we can close it message close_clearing {
+	  // Output script for mutual close tx. required bytes script_pubkey = 1;
     }

 ## 4.2.
 Closing negotiation: close_signature

 Once clearing is complete the final current commitment transactions will have no HTLCs, and fee negotiation begins.
-Each node chooses a fee and signs the close transaction with that fee, and sends the signature.
+Each node chooses a fee and signs the close transaction the `script_pubkey` fields from the `close_celearing` messages and that fee, and sends the signature.
 The process terminates when both agree on a fee, or one side fails the connection.

 Nodes SHOULD send a `close_signature` message after `close_clearing` has been received and no HTLCs remain in either commitment transaction: